Brainerd International Raceway: History

 Opened in July 1968 as Donnybrooke Speedway, there were no safety barriers, run-out areas, grandstands or even restrooms.
-George Montgomery and Bud Stall cleared the racetrack through a wooded area on the south side of North Long Lake.
+George Montgomery and Bud Stahel cleared the racetrack through a wooded area on the south side of North Long Lake.
 It was SCCA's first venue in the region.
 It was also an NHRA-sanctioned track, with the first official event there an NHRA race, at the opening; Top Fuel Dragster was won by Doc Halladay.
 With the help of St Paul sports promoter Dennis Scanlan, it hosted a 2-heat USAC Indy Car race in 1969.
 The heats were won by Gordon Johncock and Dan Gurney.

 Donnybrooke, played host to CanAm races in 1970, 1971, and 1972.
 These races were won by, respectively, Denny Hulme, Peter Revson, and François Cevert.
 In 1973 Jerry Hansen bought the track and renamed it Brainerd International Raceway.

 In the 1970s, the Donnybrooke track began holding Funny Car events, in particular the Crown Auto Funny Car Championships, and in time, NHRA was convinced to stage a national event at Brainerd: in 1982, Shirley Muldowney (in Top Fuel Dragster), Frank Hawley (Top Fuel Funny Car), and Lee Shepherd (Pro Stock) were the headline winners at the first Quaker State North Star NHRA Nationals.